Ronan Point: Rebuilding and later demolition

 Ronan Point was partly rebuilt after the explosion, using strengthened joints designed to deal with those issues, and the building regulations were altered to ensure that similar designs would not be permitted in the future.
-However, public confidence in the safety of residential tower blocks was irreparably shaken, and the public scepticism of Ronan Point was later found to be appropriate.
+However, public confidence in the safety of residential tower blocks was irreparably shaken.
 Many residents, even those in unaffected flats, refused to return after the evacuation.

 Sam Webb, an architect who had given evidence to the Griffiths inquiry, predicted that after approximately 15 years, Ronan Point would develop structural problems and collapse.
-Webb's concerns eventually led the council to evacuate the building, and then to demolish it in 1986 in a methodical manner (rather than, for example, using explosives).
+Webb's concerns eventually led the council to evacuate the building in 1984, 16 years after the collapse, and then to demolish it in 1986 in a methodical manner (rather than, for example, using explosives).
 When this was done, the extent of the defects found shocked even some of the activists, including Webb himself.
 It was discovered that most of the mechanical connections between floor slabs and flank walls had not been attached properly during construction.
 Significant corner-cutting had also been undertaken during the construction, with bolts often missing.
-Holes that should have been filled with concrete were found stuffed with garbage and newspaper.
+Holes that should have been filled with concrete were found stuffed with rubbish and newspaper.
 On the lower floors, cracks were found in the concrete where it had been point-loaded, and it was alleged that the extra pressure on those points during a high wind (such as during the Great Storm of 1987, barely a year after the demolition) would soon have led to building collapse.